neopragma/java-legacy/notes/notes-srp-violation-2.md

 	}
 ```

 After these changes, all our unit checks run clean.
+(And yes, we could have done the test class first.)

 ## Checkpoint